novumlogic/BookMatch-Ktor-Backend/README.md

 ## Tech Stack:

 - _[Ktor](https://ktor.io/docs/server-create-a-new-project.html):_ Used for building the API and handling server-side logic.
-- _[OpenAI](https://platform.openai.com/docs/guides/chat-completions):_ Utilized for generating recommendation content.
+- _[OpenAI](https://platform.openai.com/docs/guides/chat-completions):_ Utilized for generating recommendation content in json using structured outputs.
 - _[Supabase Auth](https://supabase.com/docs/guides/auth)_: For Authentication and Authorization of the API.